-The 23⁄4 percent notes are convertible at the option of the note holders prior to July 1, 2019 only under certain conditions.
+The 23/4 percent notes are convertible at the option of the note holders prior to July 1, 2019 only under certain conditions.
 On or after July 1, 2019, the notes are convertible into approximately 3.7 million shares of common stock at a conversion price of approximately \$16.63 per share.
 We will settle conversions of the notes, at our election, in cash, shares of our common stock or a combination of both.
-We can redeem the 23⁄4 percent notes at our option, in whole or in part, on or after October 5, 2016 if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading days ending on the trading day immediately preceding the date we provide the redemption notice exceeds 130 percent of the applicable conversion price for the 23⁄4 percent notes on each such day.
-The redemption price for the 23⁄4 percent notes will equal 100 percent of the principal amount being redeemed, plus accrued and unpaid interest, plus \$90 per each \$1,000 principal amount being redeemed.
-Holders of the 23⁄4 percent notes may require us to purchase some or all of their notes upon the occurrence of certain fundamental changes, as set forth in the indenture governing these notes, at a purchase price equal to 100 percent of the principal amount of the notes to be purchased, plus accrued and unpaid interest.
+We can redeem the 23/4 percent notes at our option, in whole or in part, on or after October 5, 2016 if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading days ending on the trading day immediately percent notes will equal 100 percent of the principal amount being redeemed, plus accrued and unpaid interest, plus \$90 per each \$1,000 principal amount being redeemed.
+Holders of the 23/4 percent notes may require us to purchase some or all of their notes upon the occurrence of certain fundamental changes, as set forth in the indenture governing these notes, at a purchase price equal to 100 percent of the principal amount of the notes to be purchased, plus accrued and unpaid interest.

-For the 23⁄4 percent notes, the price of our common stock exceeded the conversion threshold price during the quarter ended December 31, 2014.
-As a result, the 23⁄4 percent notes are convertible at the option of the holders during the quarter ending March 31, 2015.
-As of December 31, 2014, the if-converted value of the 23⁄4 percent notes, which assumes that the notes will be converted into shares of our common stock, exceeded the principal amount by \$166.2 million.
+For the $2\frac{3}{4}$ percent notes, the price of our common stock exceeded the conversion threshold price during the quarter ended December 31, 2014.
+As a result, the $2\frac{3}{4}$ percent notes are convertible at the option of the holders during the quarter ending March 31, 2015.
+As of December 31, 2014, the if-converted value of the $2\frac{3}{4}$ percent notes, which assumes that the notes will be converted into shares of our common stock, exceeded the principal amount by \$166.2 million.
 We did not include the potential effect of the conversion of our convertible notes into our common stock in the computation of diluted net loss per share because the effect would have been anti-dilutive.